BioPhoton/ng-drupal-7-services/README.md

   - debug: unchecked
   - session authentication: checked
 - Then click the edit resources link and open the resources tab.
-  Now every resource you like by check box.
+  Now enable every resource you like over it's check box.
 - Then click Save
 - Click the Server tab
 - For Response formatters check following: